HaydenMeloche/haydenmeloche/README.md

   currentRole = "Founding Engineer" bio = "I'm a passionate software engineer who loves to code and constantly be learning."
-    + "I work at Pine, where I joined as the first employee and am getting the chance to help build something new from nothing."
-      + "I mostly working within the Kotlin ecosytem, but have been getting into Go recently." favouriteLanguages = mutableSetOf("Kotlin", "Java", "C#", "Typescript") favouriteTools = mutableSetOf("git", "docker", "vim", "GraphQL", "redis") currentlyLearning = mutableSetOf("golang", "how to build a startup from day 1")
+    + "I work at Pine, where I joined as the first employee and am getting the chance to help build something new from nothing." favouriteLanguages = mutableSetOf("Kotlin", "Java", "C#", "Typescript") favouriteTools = mutableSetOf("git", "docker", "vim", "GraphQL", "redis") currentlyLearning = mutableSetOf("golang", "how to build a startup from day 1")